We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Croup is a viral condition that causes swelling around the vocal cords.

 It’s characterized by breathing difficulties and a bad cough that sounds like a barking seal.
 Many of the viruses responsible for croup also cause the common cold.
 Most active in the fall and winter months, croup usually targets children under the age of 5.

 There are several viruses that can cause croup.
-Seventy-five percent of cases come from parainfluenza viruses (the common cold).
+Many cases come from parainfluenza viruses (the common cold).
 Other viruses that may cause croup include adenovirus (another group of common cold viruses), respiratory syncytial virus (RSV), the most common germ affecting young children, and measles.
 Croup may also be caused by allergies, exposure to inhaled irritants, or bacterial infections.
 But these are rare.

 Symptoms tend to be most severe in children under the age of 3.
 This is because a child’s respiratory system is smaller than an adult’s.
-The following symptoms are common in most cases of croup:
+Symptoms that are common in most cases of croup include:

-- cold symptoms such as sneezing and runny nose
+- cold symptoms like sneezing and runny nose

 - barking cough